 1st VB 4th/ 5th April 1918 - Australian 9th Brigade

 After their initial successes into other parts of the Allied front stalled, a renewed German attack aimed at capturing Amiens commenced on the 3rd of April 1918.
 By the morning of the 4th April 1918 the Germans had reached a point just east of Villers-Bretonneux.
-This was the southern pincer of a German movement that extended to Dernancourt in the north, where a similarly intense assault on an even large scale was directed at the
+This was the southern pincer of a German movement that extended to Dernancourt in the north, where a similarly intense assault on an even large scale was taking place.

-However, they were driven back by spirited counter-attacks by 36 Battalion and 35 Battalions of the 9 Australian Infantry Brigade commanded by Brigadier Rosenthal which was aided by British infantry and cavalry units in the area.
+However, they were driven back by spirited counter-attacks by 36th Battalion and 35th Battalions of the 9th Australian Infantry Brigade commanded by Brigadier Rosenthal, which was aided by British infantry and cavalry units in the area.

 The battle was fought as a meeting engagement in open country, a totally different scenario to the trench warfare that typified earlier fighting.